-- Database Vault is installed into an Oracle home that has more than one database.
-You need to run DVCA on the other databases in the Oracle home.
+- Database Vault is installed into an Oracle home that has multiple database.
+You must run DVCA on the other databases in the Oracle home.
 This enables Database Vault security for those databases.
-The databases should meet the prerequisites for installing Oracle Database Vault, as discussed in "Preinstallation and Installation Tasks" on page 2-1. - Database Configuration Assistant (DBCA) is used to create a new Database Vault database in an Oracle home that already has a Database Vault database.
-DVCA loads the Database Vault schema objects into the new database, creates the DV_OWNER and optional DV_ACCTMGR accounts, and deploys the Database Vault Administrator application for the database.
+The databases should meet the prerequisites for installing Oracle Database Vault, as discussed in "Preinstallation and Installation Tasks" on page 2-1. - Database Configuration Assistant (DBCA) is used to create a new Database Vault database in an Oracle home that has a Database Vault database.
+DVCA loads the Database Vault schema objects into the new database, creates the DV\OWNER and optional DV\ACCTMGR accounts, and deploys the Database Vault Administrator application for the database.